sngflu/sngflu/README.md

 # Hi there 👋

 My name is Nick.
-I'm a machine learning and deep learning developer specializing in the Python.
+I'm a machine learning and deep learning developer specializing in Python.

 ## 🔧 Skills and Technologies